The Kingsway

 Should You Buy in The Kingsway?

-Residents who have lived in The Kingsway for more than a decade tend to describe it the same way: it is the neighbourhood that felt like a compromise when they bought, and then turned out to be the best decision they made.
+Residents who have lived in The Kingsway for more than a decade tend to describe it the same way: it is the neighbourhood that felt like a stretch when they bought, and then turned out to be the best decision they made.
 The winding streets, the 1920s homes, the way the ravine is right there and the commercial strip is just right-sized.
 The fact that it has not changed.
-Most long-term residents say they have considered leaving and decided not to, repeatedly.
-That pattern of non-departure, repeated across dozens of households over many years, is the strongest possible signal about what living here is actually like.
+Long ownership periods and limited turnover reinforce the sense that The Kingsway is predominantly a long-term owner-occupier neighbourhood.

 The Kingsway is a clear yes for a specific buyer: families with children approaching school age who want Kingsway College School or the Lambton Kingsway and ECI public pathway, buyers who have chosen architectural heritage as the defining criterion of their purchase, and long-term holders who want a stable, well-established neighbourhood that will not require reinvention to hold its value.
 If you are in this group, The Kingsway is likely to deliver more than its price suggests over time, because the things that make it what it is cannot be built new or replicated nearby.